spotweb/spotweb/README.md

 1. Ensure you have an database server installed (either MySQL or PostgreSQL)
 2. Create an empty 'spotweb' database
 3. Ensure you have a webserver running and PHP is configured for this webserver
 3. Download Spotweb
 4. Unpack Spotweb to a directory of your choosing
+5. [Download Composer](https://getcomposer.org/download/) to the directory containing Spotweb.
+6. Run `./composer.phar install --no-dev` to install dependencies.
-5. Open 'install.php' in your browser until everything is 'OK'.
+7. Open 'install.php' in your browser until everything is 'OK'.
 Fix the parts which aren't OK.
-6. Follow the wizard and perform the instructions as given by the wizard.
+8. Follow the wizard and perform the instructions as given by the wizard.